cobbler/ansible/README.md

-# Ansible Collection - cobbler.ansible
+# Ansible Collection - cobbler.cobbler

 This collection contains an inventory plugin for collecting iventory information from a cobbler server.